yashgode01/Excel_Stakeholders_Sales_Dashboard/README.md

 ### Tools

-- Excel - Data Cleaning
+- Excel
+1.Data Cleaning
-        - Data Modelling
+2.Data Modelling
-        - Dashboard Making
+3.Dashboard Making

 ### Below are the key point indicators in order to analyze the sales data and generate insights out of it:
 - Storewise sales